Guide to Online Architecture Degrees

 Architects design and plan all types of buildings, from commercial and retail spaces to residential homes.
 Professionals in this field are responsible for how our man-made environment looks.
 Thus, architecture is an excellent career path for people who enjoy applying their creativity to complex solutions for physical structures.
 Architects can expect to earn about $80,000 annually.
-Online architecture degrees are available at the bachelor's, master's, doctoral, and certificate levels.
-The following is a list of schools that prepare students for careers as architects through their online architecture programs.
+Online architecture degrees are available at the bachelor's and master's levels.
+This page highlights popular online schools to help you launch your career as an architect.
 Additional details on accreditation, educational options, and job outlook for architects are also provided below.

 |Rank||School||Annual Tuition||Recommend Rate|